 '''

+[]: from datasets import load_dataset

+load our data

+dataset = load_dataset("ag_news")

+get the index to label mapping

+labels = dataset["test"].features["label"].names

+[10]: import pandas as pd

 quick look at our data

 with pd.option_context('display.max_colwidth', None):

 display(dataset["test"].to_pandas().head())

+\rightarrow

+L.

+text \

+0

+Fears for T.

+\rightarrow

+\rightarrowN pension after talks Unions representing workers at Turner

+Newall say they are

+\rightarrow 'disappointed' after talks with stricken parent firm Federal Mogul.

+1 The Race is On: Second Private Team Sets Launch Date for Human Spaceflight (SPACE.

+→com) SPACE.com - TORONTO, Canada -- A second\team of rocketeers competing for the #36;

+\rightarrow10 million Ansari X Prize, a contest for\privately funded suborbital space flight, has

+\rightarrow officially announced the first\launch date for its manned rocket.

+2

+Ky.
+Company Wins Grant

+\rightarrowto Study Peptides (AP) AP - A company founded by a chemistry researcher at the

+-University of Louisville won a grant to develop a method of producing better peptides,

+\rightarrow which are short chains of amino acids, the building blocks of proteins.

+Prediction Unit Helps Forecast Wildfires (AP) AP - It's barely dawn when Mike.

+3

+\rightarrow Fitzpatrick starts his shift with a blur of colorful maps, figures and endless charts,

+\rightarrow but already he knows what the day will bring.
+Lightning will strike in places he

+-expects.
+Winds will pick up, moist places will dry and flames will roar.

+4

+Calif.
+Aims to Limit Farm-Related Smog (AP) AP - Southern California's

+\rightarrow smog-fighting agency went after emissions of the bovine variety Friday, adopting the

+\rightarrownation's first rules to reduce air pollution from dairy cow manure.

+label

+0

+2

+1

+3

+3

+2

+3

+3

+4

+3

 '''

-(continued from previous page) 2 Ky.
-Company Wins Grant →to Study Peptides (AP) AP - A company founded by a chemistry researcher at the -University of Louisville won a grant to develop a method of producing better peptides, $\rightarrow$ which are short chains of amino acids, the building blocks of proteins.
-Prediction Unit Helps Forecast Wildfires (AP) AP - It's barely dawn when Mike 3 $\rightarrow$ Fitzpatrick starts his shift with a blur of colorful maps, figures and endless charts, $\rightarrow$ but already he knows what the day will bring.
-Lightning will strike in places he -expects.
-Winds will pick up, moist places will dry and flames will roar.
-4 Calif.
-Aims to Limit Farm-Related Smog (AP) AP - Southern California's $\rightarrow$ smog-fighting agency went after emissions of the bovine variety Friday, adopting the --nation's first rules to reduce air pollution from dairy cow manure. label 2 0 3 1 2 3 3 3